20 June 2013 | Lunch and discussion with the President of the International Criminal Court, ‘The Future Role of the ICC’

 02 May 2013 | Colloquium with the authors of ‘The Myths of the Green Economy’

 The concept of the ‘green economy’ is rapidly rising as a global ideal that promises to combine further economic growth and development with environmental sustainability.
 However, critics are raising their voices as well.
 Opponents state that the green economy is too good to be true: you cannot always create win-win solutions.
 During the colloquium Matthias Lievens, author of “De Mythe van de Groene Economie”, revealed and discussed six myths of the green economy.
-With comments by Wiert Wiertsema (Both ENDS) and Frans Duijnhouwer (Ministry of Infrastructure and Environment) A summary report will be posted on this website soon.
+With comments by Wiert Wiertsema (Both ENDS) and Frans Duijnhouwer (Ministry of Infrastructure and Environment).
+For the summary report, please click here.

 22 April 2013 | SID Lecture with Ingrid Holmes ’Our Financial System and Sustainable Development’